pingone-davinci/documentation/docs/clearbit/README.md

       * Copy and paste your Clearbit API key into the corresponding text field.
    * Version:
       * This field is already filled out
-         * Only change if API version is out dated
+         * Only change if API version is out of date
     * Click Apply

 # Using the connector in a flow